niolabs/docs/docs/organizations/upgrade.md

 ### Billing and Plan Questions

 If you have additional questions about billing or your licensing plan, please contact our support team at [sales@niolabs.com](mailto:sales@niolabs.com).

+## Billing

+If you are the owner of the plan, you can update your credit card information and view invoices.

+### Update Credit Card Information

+If you are the owner of the plan, you can update your credit card information by completing and submitting the form on the **Plan** page.

+### Invoices

+If you are the owner of the plan, you can view and print invoices from the **Plan** page.